How to Know When to Replace Your Patio Doors in Idaho

-Hail can result in major structural damage to patio doors.
+Hail can result in serious structural damage to patio doors.
 Replace doors with exterior or glass damage.

 Maybe you’re just ready for a contemporary design.
-A new patio door may help lower your utility bills and increase your home’s value.
+A new patio door may help decrease your utility bills and increase your home’s value.

-ENERGY STAR®-rated models1 offer energy efficient options like:
+ENERGY STAR®-rated models1 have energy efficient options like:

 - Dual- and triple-pane glass.